 If you’ve determined that the Crowdfunding offering income is passive (e.g. rental, capital gain), then you may still be subject to UBIT if the LLC or LP offering company is using debt to leverage and acquire its properties.

-Does UBIT apply, Step 2: Will the investment be leveraged with debt?
+Step Two: Will the investment be leveraged with debt?

 Second, UBIT will apply to profits returned to your IRA from a Crowdfunding real estate offering (and really any real estate owned by your IRA) if the offering company uses debt to leverage its acquisition of properties.
 For example, let’s say the offering company raises $1M in cash to buy a $4M multi-family property.
 There will be $1M of cash invested into the property and $3M of debt.
 The property will therefore be leveraged 75% with debt.